dreambitsfoundation/Monu-Framework/README.md

 ### A Router Instance in Depth
 A Router instance houses the callback function that will be executed everytime user navigates to a new location using an **MAnchor** (described in the later part of this documentation).
 This may contains operations related to preparing data for the hence created **MView** instances, AJAX requests, initialization of **MView** instances etc. A router's callback function must return all variable having **MView** instance or else the hence initilized elements in the missing MView instance variable are not shown in the resulting route view.

 _Please Note:_ **MView** view instances can be made to be rendered earlier within the _callback_ function.
-This is explained in the later part of this documentation.
+This is explained in the later part of this documentation.3

 ### Connecting the Router to the MonuApp instance
 After the router is initialized it has to be registered with the current _Monu App_ instance to listen to routes.
 Here the **registerRouter(routerInstanceVariable)** comes into use. **registerRouter(routerInstanceVariable)** is a memeber function of the MonuApp instance, so it has to be called on the current MonuAPP instance variable.